 Literacy Council of Montgomery County: Nonprofit organization that works with Basic Literacy and English as a Second Language students on a one-to-one basis.
 They offer training workshops and volunteer opportunities.

-Thinkfinity.org: Voted by Edutopia magazine readers as the best site for accessing free downloadable less plans, all provided by top experts in the field of education.
+Thinkfinity.org: Voted by Edutopia magazine readers as the best site for accessing free downloadable lesson plans, all provided by top experts in the field of education.

 New Readers Press: Order products and obtain information from New Readers Press, the publishing division of Laubach Literacy.